-This procedure is done to return a broken bone to its proper alignment.
-An open fracture reduction involves cutting through the skin to realign the bones during an operation.
-Screws and a plate or external support frame may be needed to hold the fragments in place.
+An open fracture reduction puts pieces of a broken bone into place using surgery.
+Screws and a plate or external support frame may be needed to hold the pieces in place.

 Prior to Procedure

-The doctor will make a cut in the skin covering the break.
-This is to expose the bone fragments.
-The bone fragments will be moved into their normal position.
-Screws, a plate with screws, or a rod may be used inside the body or an external frame fixed to the bone fragments may be used to hold the bones in place.
-The doctor will close the incision with stitches.
-The area will be protected with a splint or cast and dressings.
+An incision will be made in the skin above the break.
+The pieces of bone will be moved into the right place.
+Screws, a plate with screws, or a rod may be used inside the body or an external frame fixed to the bone fragments may be used outside the body to hold the bones in place.
+The incision will be closed with stitches and covered with bandages.
+The area will be protected with a splint or cast.